-Platelet Rich Plasma or PRP Therapy is an emerging technique popularly used but not limited to sports medicine.
-The use of PRP can be traced to the 1980’s when it was first applied in an open heart surgery procedure in Italy.
-By the mid 1990s, its popularity in sports management surged and has since been applied to other different medical fields such as cosmetic surgery and dentistry as well.
+Platelet Rich Plasma or PRP Therapy is an innovative technique popularly used in sports medicine.
+The use of PRP can be traced back to the 1980s, when it was first applied in open-heart surgery in Italy.
+By the mid-1990s, its popularity in sports management surged.
+Since then, it has been applied to other medical fields, such as cosmetic surgery and dentistry.

-The answer lies in the composition of our blood.
-While blood is mainly a liquid, known as plasma, it also contains small solid components which are the red blood cells, white blood cells and platelets.
-The main function of these platelets is clotting blood.
-Platelets are also considered protein powerhouses that are very important in the healing of injuries.
+The answer lies in the composition of your blood.
+While blood is mainly a liquid known as plasma, it contains small solid components like red blood cells, white blood cells, and platelets.
+The primary function of these platelets is to clot blood.
+Platelets are also considered protein powerhouses that are very important for healing injuries.

-Platelet Rich Plasma is therefore plasma with many more platelets than what is normally found in blood.
-The concentration of platelets and the concentration of growth factors — can be 5 to 10 times richer than usual.
+Therefore, Platelet Rich Plasma (PRP) is plasma enriched with platelets and growth factors, more than typically found in the blood.
+The concentration of platelets and growth factors — can be 5 to 10 times higher than usual.

 When your body is injured, its first response is to deliver platelet cells.
 Packed with growth and healing factors, platelets then initiate repair and attract the critical assistance of stem cells.

-PRP’s natural healing process intensifies the body’s efforts by delivering a higher concentration of platelets directly into the area in need.
+PRP’s natural healing process intensifies the body’s efforts by directly delivering a higher concentration of platelets to the area in need.

-First a small sample of your blood is drawn and placed in a centrifuge that spins the blood at high speeds.
-This process separates the platelets from the other components, thus producing higher concentrations of platelets and a purer concentration of the valuable blood components.
+First, a small sample of your blood is drawn and placed in a centrifuge that spins the blood at high speed.
+This process separates the platelets from the other blood components, thus producing higher concentrations of platelets.

 The entire procedure takes only a couple of hours, including preparation and recovery time.
-When performed safely, PRP therapy relieves pain without the risks of surgery, general anaesthesia or long hospital stays and without quicker recovery.
+When performed safely, PRP therapy relieves pain without the risks of surgery, general anesthesia, or extended hospital stays.
 In fact, most people return to their jobs or usual routine soon after the procedure.